Halloween is all about the candy.

 They were Asian princesses and a ninja one year as we studied Asian history and culture and became a bit obsessed.
 We found the girls dresses all together at a thrift store.

-We had a homeschool Halloween party.
+We had a homeschool Halloween party with games, crafts, and treats.

 Katie was Joan of Arc.